matstep0/RL4PQC/BLOG/FIQCI-RL4PQC.md

 Similar framework is also presented in [^sqml-framework].

-It is important to note, that the performance of the circuit depends heavily on the chosen ansatz $U(x,\theta)$ and choice of trainable parameters $\theta$.
+It is important to note that the performance of the circuit depends heavily on the chosen ansatz $U(x,\theta)$ and choice of trainable parameters $\theta$.
 Every unitary must be implemented as a sequence of simple gates from a *universal gate set* [^nielsen-chuang], that is hardware dependent.
 With current hardware the length of a circuit is severely limited by errors that quickly destroy information.
 We elaborate on real hardware limitations on HelmiQ5 as example.

 ## Hardware Constraints on VTT Q5 "Helmi"

 When implementing PQCs on real quantum machine, we must respect the hardware constraints.
 On the *Helmi* quantum computer, only a specific set of native gates along with a specific coupling map is available.
-*Helmi* is built with a star-shaped topology a central qubit (QB3) is connected to all outer qubits (QB1, QB2, QB4, QB5), meaning that two-qubit interactions are only directly possible between QB3 and each outer qubit.
+*Helmi* is built with a star-shaped topology, with a central qubit (QB3) connected to all outer qubits (QB1, QB2, QB4, QB5), meaning that two-qubit interactions are only directly possible between QB3 and each outer qubit.
 <!--![HelmiQ5][fig:helmi]-->
 <img src="figures/helmi-topology.png" alt="Description">